chan-ho980/StudyTime-Check/README.md

 # StudyTime-Check

- This is my Study-site to check study-time
+This is my Study-site to check study-time for us